arikast/idemp/README.md

 - You need to push over some configs?
 Put this in your script: rsync -e ssh -rav /your/local/config theremoteurl:remotefilepath/
 - No black box magic.
 You know exactly what the tool is up to.
 Black boxes are wonderful as long as they are 100% reliable.
 I have yet to find such a box in the configuration management space.

-Idemp has at least the following drawbacks versus Chef, Puppet, Ansible, Salt, etc:
+Idemp also has these drawbacks (among others) versus Chef, Puppet, Ansible, Salt, etc:

 - It works only on Linux-like systems, eg Unix, BSD, or OS-X
 - For heterogenous environments, the same command may need to be written multiple ways.
 Eg on one machine you may need to "yum" while on another you might "apt-get" for the same thing.